tage64/aqcp/diaries/karl.md

 4/3 - 2021
 Met up at campus to finnish up the report.
 Made a lot of changes.
 Rewrote parts of introduction, exemple usage, discussion.
 Proof reading and some last minute changes.

+14/3 - 2021
+Made some final adjustments to to the report.